Oya No Kai, Inc.

 Today, we have up to 20 interns in any given year and over 1000 students in the program.
-We have nine Board of Directors and contracted service providers to manage our Intern and Cultural Exchange programs and instruct interns in English and culture classes.
-Please see our “Activities & Fundraisers” page to learn more about what we do.
+We have twelve Board of Directors and contracted service providers to manage our Intern and Cultural Exchange programs and instruct interns in English and culture classes.

 Programs and Activities プログラムとアクティビティ

 - Fundraises for the Intern Program and Cultural Exchanges.